Okay, quick question:

 Thanks to Aeroband for appreciating our music expertise here Seriousgas.com and trusting us to review their brand-new product.
 We know a lot of work goes into these types of things, and we are all about promoting musician’s dreams – not squashing them!

 Best of luck to them as they continue to grow and produce products that allowed new and curious minds to embrace the wonder that is music.
 We all were there at one time, and products like the Pocket Guitar and the Pocket Drum may just be the first steps that a future genius of composition will take!

 If the pocket guitar, or the pocket drum, have you itching to try them, you can GET YOUR OWN HERE.
 This tiny piece of advanced music-making will only cost ya under $40 at the moment.
 Small price to pay for the smile that comes from instrument newbs playing music for the first time!

-As further revisions and upgrades happen to this product, I’ll be sure to come back to this post and letcha know.
+As further revisions and upgrades happen to this product, we’ll be sure to come back and letcha know.

 In the meantime, what do YOU think of this new music tech?
 Sound interesting?
 Ever played anything like it before?
 Can you see it Influencing future musicians, or have you perhaps even got one and tried it?
 Let us know in the Comments.

 One thing’s for sure… they should think about putting the “Eagles Greatest Hits” on this app.